AnilSathi23/AWS/Cloud Practitioner CLF-C02/CloudPractitioner.md

 Customer-specific controls are very specific in that the overall controls and responsibilities fall to the customer.
 They are responsible for support in all manners, which includes the creation, installation, and development of applications that reside on top of an Amazon Elastic Compute Cloud (EC2) infrastructure.
 Customers are also responsible for patching, configuration, and training, but these are considered shared by both Amazon and customers.
 Customer-specific controls are network traffic, data identity and integrity, client and server-side data, encryption, and authentication.

-Patch Management controls is not correct because this is a shared control, which means that AWS is responsible for patching the underlying AWS platform and the customer is responsible for patching software that resides on top of the AWS EC2 instance.
+Patch Management controls is a shared control, which means that AWS is responsible for patching the underlying AWS platform and the customer is responsible for patching software that resides on top of the AWS EC2 instance.

-Configuration Management controls is not correct because this is also a shared control, which means that AWS is responsible for configuration infrastructure devices associated with the network and the customer is responsible for supporting their own operating systems and applications that they use on the AWS platform.
+Configuration Management controls is also a shared control, which means that AWS is responsible for configuration infrastructure devices associated with the network and the customer is responsible for supporting their own operating systems and applications that they use on the AWS platform.

-Awareness and Training controls is not correct because this is not a customer-specific control but a shared control.
+Awareness and Training controls is not a customer-specific control but a shared control.
 This means that customers are responsible for learning and training their own people and AWS is responsible for the awareness and training of AWS resources.

 A Convertible Reserved Instance can be exchanged within the same term and you can easily select new instance attributes such as instance type and platform.
 You can also change the instance family scope and tenancy.
 There are no limitations on the number of times you exchange your instance.
 The only requirement is that the instance type you are changing to has to be of higher or equal value to the original instance.